-On Facebook I had seen a post on Bennetts by the Bike social team asking if anybody wanted to ride the new Fireblade SP1.
-I thought it’s not every day you get to ride a blade, so it’s worth a shot.
-A few emails later I had bagged an invite, an invite to the illustrious Bruntingthorpe proving ground.
+I had blagged an invite to the illustrious Bruntingthorpe proving ground to ride the brand new SP Blade.
 Bruntingthorpe is an airfield circuit and up until a few years ago, was home to Vulcan to the skies project.
-Now it consists of a 2 mile long straight, and some very, two tight right-handers and then a pair of left and then right very tasty sweeping corners with another straight and then a nice flip flop chicane.
+It now consists of a 2 mile long straight, and some very, two tight right-handers and then a pair of left and then right delicious sweeping corners with another straight and then a nice flip flop chicane.

 I saw the bike parked up and it looked absolutely beautiful.
-The HRC colour scheme really sets this bike on fire.
+The HRC colour scheme sets this bike on fire.
 Gold wheels and the classic, but revised HRC livery certainly make it a looker.
-The SP is extremely well equipped, full-colour TFT dashboard, Ohlins electronic adjustable front suspension and up and down quickshifter/autoblipper.
+The SP is exceptionally well equipped, full-colour TFT dashboard, Ohlins electronic adjustable front suspension and up and down quick-shifter/autoblipper.

-Yet another new experience to me was riding with an autoblipper.
-Having never used one before it was a great piece of equipment to get used to.
-Easy to use and something you quickly get accustomed to, flicking up through the gears effortlessly.
-I’ll be honest, I don’t always use the clutch for going up and down the box on my road bike (unless I’m selling it to you in which case I have always, always used the clutch).
 The autoblipper is also a thing of beauty.
-The throttle has to be completely closed and with a good click down with the left boot, it clicks into gear and rev matches nicely, making me look like a pro!
+The throttle has to be completely closed, and with a proper click down with the left boot, it clicks into gear and rev matches nicely, making me look like a pro!
 Quite the opposite in reality.

-Having never been on “track” before it was initially quite daunting, especially when I remembered it was a borrowed bike.
+Having never been on “track” before it was initially quite unnerving, especially when I remembered it was a borrowed bike.
 The long straight and twisty wide corners had me wondering what was coming the other way, before remembering there was nothing but clear tarmac.
-A good experience though nonetheless and I definitely have the itch to do a proper track day now.
+Good experience though nonetheless and I definitely have the itch to do a proper track day now.

 The fireblade was lapping this up despite my nerves, I started off slowly gradually building the speed and confidence.
 What also helped was having an accomplished racer as a chaperone giving me some pointers after each session.
 Mainly asking me why I was going so slow.
 This wasn’t the fireblades fault.
 The bike itself was well capable.
-I’ll hold my hands up and call myself a straight line hero, going fast on a straight line is easy, you just gotta sit there with the throttle pinned, and a huge runway had me wondering what the blade would do.
-After twisting the throttle to the stops and smashing it up through the box, with the quickshifter working it’s magic, I hit 176 indicated on the speedo.
+Much later I decided to start twisting the throttle to the stops and smashing it up through the box.
+With the quickshifter working, it’s magic, I hit 176 indicated on the speedo.
 Pretty good going, but I was determined to hit the magic 180.
-I got a second wind and twisted again, determined to hit the 180.
+I got a second wind and twisted again.
 The engine just kept going, it sounded amazing and kept pulling all the way past my 180mph indicated goal.
 That was when I backed it off, happy with that.
-Bearing in mind though, that is an indicated speed, so in actual fact, it was probably only about 90.
 From watching the footage back a full throttle roll on from 45mph to 180 took around 14 seconds.
 Mental.

 Price wise it does seem expensive I have seen used ones for around 16.5k with low mileage and some tasty goodies already fitted, a bargain to the circa 20k new, if you can get your hands on one. (prices correct at time of writing June 2017).
 Price does seem very steep, but then it’s expensive because of the quality components equipped.
 Electric Ohlins, colour displays and all the other electronic aids are certain to bump the price up, Honda has gone all out with this bike.
 It is worth every penny, I’m going to have to get saving, or failing that, does anybody want to buy a slightly used kidney?